New Mexico

 ID Needed for Voter Registration

-• an ID issued by an Indian nation, tribe or pueblo that shows your name and current address
+• Any other government document (including those from an Indian nation, tribe, or pueblo) that shows your name and current address

 Voters can call or text 844-338-8743 at any time to reach VoteRiders Voter ID Helpline